 Malicious Software – All computing devices on networks should have some form of anti-virus software, and operating systems should always be up to date.
 Agencies should consider installing firewalls and/or switches with managed settings to also cut back on the intrusion attempts or the transmission of malicious software.

 IT Policy – Agencies should develop and share internal IT policies for all employees and users of the network.
 IT policies should include rules and regulations for what is considered acceptable behaviour, what he rules for using different types of hardware is, and establish guidelines for failure to comply.

 A large and increasing portion of communications technology is becoming wireless.
 As more and more processes become wireless, the more complex the infrastructure surrounding them becomes.
-Understanding the basics of wireless communication becomes important for the average user.
+Understanding the basics of wireless communication is becoming important for the average user.

 All forms of wireless communication rely on what is knows as “electromagnetic radiation.”
 Electromagnetic radiation refers to waves of energy in the electromagnetic field, which carry – sometimes referred to as “propagate” – electromagnetic radiant energy across three dimensional space.
 Though the term “radiation” has negative connotations in common usage, used here it simply implies that a single point source is giving off – or “radiating” – energy.
 Electromagnetic radiation isn’t necessarily harmful to humans, however certain frequencies and in sufficient quantities it can be.

 Observers perceive electromagnetic radiation in a variety of formats; both radio waves and light waves are forms of electromagnetic radiation, they just happen to have different wavelengths and fall on different parts of the spectrum.

 Gamma Rays 10-12